AlcibiadesCleinias/telegram-avatar-carousel/README.md

 # Feature
 - periodically **delete previous** photo about which app knows & **upload next** from the folder.
 - store session in a file
+- telegram ecology: use telegram file id if already uploaded to telegram (checks via Redis)

 # Start
 - prepare `.env` (you will need telegram API & hash from https://my.telegram.org/auth)